hamishcavaye/imat_roi_analysis/README.md

 - Parsing of temperature logs
 - Image calibration and ROI extraction
 - Multi-run time-aligned figure plotting
+- Timelapse grid "heat maps" with or without Beer-Lambert concentration conversions

 The project has been designed to be run in a Conda environment (e.g. via Spyder) and uses a configuration-driven structure through Python dataclasses.
 These configs can be tailored for a specific experiment, including numerous "runs" and multiple output figures with different parameters.